charliequin/small-javascript-problems/README.md

 <details>
     <summary>Small hint</summary>

-    The easiest way to do this is probably to just reverse the string, and check if the result is equal to the original string.
+    One approach is to reverse the string, and check if the result is equal to the original string.
 </details>

 ## How many rabbits?